hacksu/the-modern-web-via-vue/readme.md

 </style>
 ```

 So, yeah, there are three different programming languages involved here, and the default way that you write comments is different in all three of them, because God hates us.
 This whole thing, which basically creates a piece of a web page that you can also use multiple times, is called a Vue component.
-Pretty much none of the modern web is created with pure, raw, free-range HTML anymore; instead, you create a little segment of HTML and package some specific, related JavaScript and CSS with it, which is called a "component" by various different frameworks and systems.
+Pretty much none of the modern web is created with pure, raw, free-range HTML anymore; instead, you create a little segment of HTML and package some specific, related JavaScript and CSS with it, and the result is called a "component" by various different frameworks and systems.

-So, let's go ahead and paste the HTML that I wrote earlier in the "template" section.
+So, let's go ahead and paste the HTML that I wrote earlier into the "template" section.
 I'll paste into the chat so you don't have to copy it all down.
 The result:

 ```html
 <template>